Is there a fee to order a card?

 An authorization hold will typically drop off your prepaid card account automatically within 8 days from the date of service or transaction if the merchant does not submit the transaction before that time frame.
 Hotel and rental car merchant holds may remain on your prepaid card account for up to 30 days from the date of the transaction date.
 It is important to note that hotel and rental car agencies may add additional amounts for incidentals and may authorize additional amounts based on your length of stay at a hotel or days of rental for a rental car.
 It is up to you to work with the merchant to release any holds that are no longer necessary if you have completed your stay at a hotel or returned your car rental.
 CARD.com will not release these outstanding authorizations without specific documentation sent to us directly from the merchant.

-If you would like to have the authorization hold released early because the transaction was cancelled or you have finalized the transaction, please have the merchant send a letter on their letterhead with the following details:
+If you would like to have the authorization hold released early because the transaction was canceled or you have finalized the transaction, please have the merchant send a letter on their letterhead with the following details:

 - Account Number